golang/tools/gopls/doc/analyzers.md

 and suggests a fix to turn them into inlinable wrappers around go1.26's built-in new(expr) function:

+	//go:fix inline
 	func varOf(x int) *int { return new(x) }

+(The directive comment causes the 'inline' analyzer to suggest that calls to such functions are inlined.)

 In addition, this analyzer suggests a fix for each call to one of the functions before it is transformed, so that